-The Carnegie Bosch Institute (CBI) announces the call for research grant proposals.
+The Carnegie Bosch Institute (CBI) recently announced the 2019 research grant awardees

 The Carnegie Bosch Institute (CBI) is a unique alliance between Carnegie Mellon University and the Bosch Group, a leading global supplier of technology and services.
 CBI was established in 1990 through a major endowment gift provided by Bosch.
 The core mission of CBI is to bring academia and industry together through its activities in research and education.
 In light of a rapidly changing global economy driven by technology and innovation, CBI focuses its activities in continually evolving areas of technical interest, expertise, and cutting-edge research that are of interest to both industry and CMU.
 Through funding applied research projects, CBI's goal is to stimulate relevant scientific research in core areas that are among CMU’s research competencies at the intersection of business and technology, and are of ever-growing importance for global industry, including (but not limited to):